 Key takeaways

-- Visual clutter on task lists drains cognitive resources before you start working [1].
+- Research on visual competition in the brain suggests that clutter on task lists may drain cognitive resources before you start working [1].

-- Minimalist task management isn’t about having fewer tasks to do — it’s about managing fewer tasks at once.
+- Minimalist task management is not about having fewer tasks to do.
+It is about managing fewer tasks at once.

 - The Reduction Threshold identifies the fewest tasks and tools your system needs to function reliably.